fakela/documentation/get-started/what-is-mindee.md

   description: ''
 ---

-## About Mindee
+## What is Mindee
-Mindee is an API-first platform that helps developers automate applications' workflows by standardizing the document processing layer using computer vision and machine learning.
-In addition to easily detecting and extracting information using pre-trained data models for common documents (e.g., invoices, receipts, passports, etc.), developers can easily build their own document parsing API, thereby enabling any type of business to solve all document-based use cases quickly and easily.
+Mindee is a powerful OCR software and an API-first platform that helps developers automate applications' workflows by standardizing the document processing layer through data recognition for key information using computer vision and machine learning.
+In addition to easily detecting and extracting key information using our pre-trained data models for common documents (e.g., invoices, receipts, passports, etc.), developers can easily build their own document parsing API, thereby enabling any type of business to solve all document-based use cases quickly and easily.

-Our mission is to help developers automate paperwork in their applications in real-time, with human-level accuracy.
+Our mission is to provide real-time, human-level accuracy in data extraction from paper and digital documents for our customers.

 ## Who is Mindee For?
-Mindee has a developer-first mindset and aims to build powerful document parsing APIs that developers can utilize to solve their problems.
+Mindee has a developer-first mindset and strives to provide robust document parsing APIs that developers may use to solve their issues.
+Mindee eliminates the need for human data entry.
+This results in:

+- increased efficiency
+- fewer errors during data extraction, and
+- it enables individuals to concentrate on more essential tasks.

 Mindee can be used if you are:

 - dealing with a lot of documents that aren't very organized, like invoices, receipts, forms, and so on.
 - need high-quality data extracted.
 - need data to be retrieved quickly.

 ## Mindee's Products